 A diverse set of creative solutions exist for automating tasks within an environment.
 The common ones are:

 These conventional solutions add few challenges for the specific task of rebar tying.
 Due the large areas that need to be tied, a robot arm needs to be gigantic to reach hundreds of feet.
-A ground robot needs to move on top of the rebar, moving the rebar out of alignment.
+A ground robot needs to move on top of the rebar, without moving the rebar out of alignment, or breaking ties.
 This leaves us with a gantry robot, which work great to reach different parts of the site.
-But they require many hours to setup, install and remove.
-They lack scalability and flexibility to perform jobs of different sizes or at higher speeds.
+But they can require many hours to setup, install and remove.
+They lack scalability and flexibility to perform jobs of different sizes across multiple construction segments.

 There are other non-conventional methods such as quadruped robots such as Boston Dynamics’ Spot.
 They require additional mechanical/actuation complexities to walk on rebar.
-We are optimistic and eager to see more progress on this front.
+Additionally, rebar mats can be up to several feet thick further complicating locomotion.
+On site visits we have seen that you can tell newer apprentices from skilled rodbusters in part by how well they walk over the mats.
+We are optimistic to see more progress among the different locomotion platforms that are starting to emerge.

-Currently, a flying drone – it is a hopping drone in reality – provides a simple, cost effective means of moving a payload from one place to the other.
-The payload in our case is a rebar tying tool.
-SkyTy combines a high mobility platform (drone) with a small gantry.
-This provides super fast reach to different areas of the site, while simultaneously reducing the time-in-flight and the power consumption for hovering.
+Currently, a flying drone (in reality a hopping drone) provides a simple, cost effective, job site agnostic means of moving a tool from one place to the other.
+SkyTy combines drone with a small gantry.
+This provides a quick deployment to different areas of the site, while simultaneously reducing the time-in-flight and the power consumption for hovering.

 Below is the comparison of a drone without a gantry against a SkyTy system.
 The hopping (flying) time is significantly reduced.
 The overall elapsed time is improved since we leverage the gantry and its precision.